Ugg Adirondack III

 Fit and Sizing

-The UGG Adirondack III is a women’s boot that comes in a range of sizes from 5-12.
-We find that it fits true to size around the foot, and slightly large at the midfoot and lower calf.
+The Ugg Adirondack III is a women’s boot that comes in U.S. sizes 5 to 12.
+We find that it fits true to size around the foot but slightly large at the midfoot and lower calf.
 Here, the Adirondack seems to have an excess of fabric, right where the boot flexes at the ankle.
 This extra space allows room for thick socks or tucking bulky pant legs into the boot, but with standard wool socks or leggings, it results in a bunching of fabric and a rather loose feeling.
-Unfortunately, this seems to be a common theme among the winter boots we tested, and actually is less of a problem with the UGG than most.
+Unfortunately, this seems to be a common theme among the winter boots we've tested—and it's actually less of a problem with the Ugg than most.

 UGG Adirondack III (walking)